-GLOBAL CITIZEN
+✓ GLOBAL CITIZEN

 - Spiritually grounded, compassionate and caring.
 Ability to keep updated with current world issues.
-GC2

-- GC2 Ability to ace to updated with current world issues.
-GC3 Ability to ace to thically in making decisions and interacting with the community.
-GC4 Ability to act professionally and responsibly in carrying out duties.
-GC5 Ability to understand the impact of socio-cultural, economic, environmental and politics on professional practices.
-GC6 Ability to practice and prioritize principles of sustainability in making decisions.
+- Ability to act ethically in making decisions and interacting with the community.
+Ability to act professionally and responsibly in carrying out duties.
+Ability to understand the impact of socio-cultural, economic, environmental and politics on professional practices. - GC6 Ability to practice and prioritize principles of sustainability in making decisions.